 The Canchayllo facility is a ROR facility located in the District of Canchayllo (in the Juaja province) with an installed capacity of 5.2 MW.
-The transmission line is connected to the existing transmission line of Oroya Nueva-Chumpe.

 The Canchayllo facility was built by CHP Construcciones, a subsidiary of Cascade Construction, and commenced operations according to schedule on December 31, 2014, after roughly an 18-month construction period.
 It has a production capacity of 29 GWH P.A. with a 20 Year PPA representing a government-backed \$47.4M contract.